AriellaGoldman/FoodFlip/README.md

 Answer#_Time is required.
 Answer#_Upvotes starts at 0 and increases as other users upvote the answer.
 The number cannot be less than 0.
 Answer#_Downvotes starts at 0 and increases as other users downvote the answer.
 The number cannot be less than 0.

+QC and Aggregation

+Sample input and output are included in the face data csv, and the code for it is handled by Wordpress.